openhealthcare/opal/CONTRIBUTING.md

 run both python and javascript tests, as well as generate HTML code coverage reports.)
 * Update the Opal documentation to be
 * Commit the changes and push to your fork
-* Submi a pull request to Opal
+* Submit a pull request to Opal

 At this stage, we will assign someone to review your changes before merging.
 We might ask you to make some changes to your pull request before merging, but in general, we are biased towards accepting contributions from the community.